How Much Sleep You Should Actually Be Getting, Depending On Your Age

-The most current sleep recommendations were updated in 2015 by a panel of 15 experts in sleep medicine after they analyzed 5,314 scientific articles on sleep.
+The most current sleep recommendations were updated in 2015 by a panel of 15 experts in sleep medicine1 after they analyzed 5,314 scientific articles on sleep.

 And while the researchers note, "A clearer understanding of the precise biological mechanisms underlying sleep need continues to require further scientific investigation," they concluded that the average healthy adult needs seven or more hours of sleep per night, while younger age groups tend to require more.

-Here, their official sleep recommendations, presented by the American Academy of Sleep Medicine (AASM) and the Sleep Research Society (SRS):
+Here, their official sleep recommendations2, presented by the American Academy of Sleep Medicine (AASM) and the Sleep Research Society (SRS):

-- Newborns, 0–3 months: not stated (but the National Sleep Foundation recommends 14 to 17 hours)
+- Newborns, 0–3 months: not stated (but the National Sleep Foundation3 recommends 14 to 17 hours)

 - Infants, 4–11 months: 12–16 hours

 - Children, 6–12 years: 9–12 hours

 These AASM and SRS recommendations will suit most people.
 But as we've all surely experienced, there are all kinds of factors that influence how much sleep we might need on any given night.

 And as Canadian researchers note in a 2018 publication on sleep duration, "There is no magic number or ideal amount of sleep4 to get each night that could apply broadly to all.
 The optimal amount of sleep should be individualized, as it depends on many factors."

 We all have that friend who's fine with seven hours, and one who swears they need nine.
 It turns out that factors such as genetics, health status, diet, activity level, and hormonal balance can all influence whether you need more or less sleep.